Together, we can reduce pet homelessness and animal suffering

 What are the Asilomar Accords?

-In August 2004, a group of animal welfare industry leaders, including our President and CEO Bob Rohde and our former Vice President of Finance and Administration John Nagy, convened at Asilomar in Pacific Grove, Calif., for the purpose of building bridges across varying philosophies, developing relationships and creating goals focused on significantly reducing the euthanasia of healthy and treatable companion animals in the United States.
+In August 2004, a group of animal welfare industry leaders, including our former President and CEO Bob Rohde and our former Vice President of Finance and Administration John Nagy, convened at Asilomar in Pacific Grove, Calif., for the purpose of building bridges across varying philosophies, developing relationships and creating goals focused on significantly reducing the euthanasia of healthy and treatable companion animals in the United States.
 This group of innovators developed the Asilomar Accords, a document that aims to cut through the rhetoric of “no kill” vs. “open admission” shelters and to dispel the murkiness of what defines adoptable animals.

 To achieve this, the team developed standardized statistical recordkeeping and reporting that shelters could adopt for accurate reporting of data.
 Having standard language and criteria that all shelters can use helps us compare the work that we do at the Dumb Friends League with other shelters locally and nationally.